corda/corda-docs-portal/content/en/docs/cenm/1.2/deployment-kubernetes.md

 > CENM docker images are based on `azul/zulu-openjdk:8u242`

 Each CENM service has dedicated docker image.
 They are designed to be minimal and optimized to run on Kubernetes cluster.
 They are **not** designed to run as standalone docker containers.
-They are stored in acrcenm.azurecr.io container repository:
+They are stored in Docker Hub:

 {{< table >}}